Gemma Ramsay: Relationships

 Following her introduction Gemma briefly dated Ryan McLachlan (Richard Norton).
 Writers soon devised another relationship storyline between her and Matt Robinson (Ashley Paske).
 The pair were involved in a motorbike crash story in which Gemma nearly had to have her leg amputated.
+The story was previewed in the 29 December 1990 issue of TV Week.
+Their writer revealed that the story begins in early 1991, following Gemma and Matt moving into together.
+This annoys Madge and Harold Bishop (Ian Smith) but their relationship continues to develop regardless.
+The writer adding "the romance shows no signs of cooling and heats up" when Matt decides to buy Gemma a motorbike.
+They both go on a bike ride but crash into a truck, with Gemma taking the brunt of the impact.
+They concluded that Matt would be "overcome with guilt" and face the prospect of losing Gemma.

 The incident created a rift between Matt and Gemma's father Tom Ramsay (Gary Files), who disapproved of their relationship.
 In her book The Neighbours Programme Guide, author Josephine Monroe wrote that Tom "took every opportunity to attack Matt for being irresponsible and unsuitable for his beloved daughter.
 He couldn't help wishing that Gemma had never split up with her previous boyfriend."
 Writers created a dilemma for Gemma and introduced her ex-boyfriend Aidan Devlin (Blake Collins) into the show.
 Their relationship is marred because Gemma is "confused" by his arrival and Matt is unhappy with the situation.
 Aidan tries to convince Gemma to give their relationship another chance and Gemma realises she still has feelings for him.
 Matt becomes so jealous that he accuses her of betraying him.
 Gemma manages to convince Matt that nothing happened between her and Aidan.
-Writers used the break down of their relationship as part of Matt's exit story.
+Writers used the breakdown of their relationship as part of Matt's exit story.
 He decides that he cannot trust Gemma and decides to move to Adelaide.
 When Paske decided to leave his role as Matt he claimed that scriptwriters had run out of ideas for his character.
 He noted that this only occurred once Matt left school and moved in with Gemma and their relationship became more serious.
 After this, Gemma attempts to move on by having a brief "fling" with Glen Donnelly (Richard Huggett).